 Hansen Bros.
-Moving and Storage is the leading Bellevue Moving Company and it is our pleasure to share an overview of Bellevue, Washington.
+Moving & Storage is the leading Bellevue Moving Company and it is our pleasure to share an overview of Bellevue, Washington.

 The name Bellevue is derived from a French term for “beautiful view”.
 On warm sunny days scenic vistas of the Olympic and Cascade Mountains can be viewed from hilltops and high rises within the incorporated city.
 Bellevue lies between the deepest fresh water lake on the west coast, Lake Washington to its west and the smaller Lake Sammamish to its east.
 It includes many nearby family friendly neighborhoods like Eastgate, Coal Creek, Factoria, Overlake, Newport and is neighbor to the wealthy suburban towns of Medina, Clyde Hill, Hunts Point and Yarrow Point.